sokolj1/minimal-mistakes/_posts/2018-08-20-Communicating-Data-Stories.md

 In a similar manner for the Dobzhansky Statement, I also created an ABT for this post:

-> Communicating is one of the most important skills for the modern scientist.
-But as scientists learn new skills, I posit communication plays second fiddle to learning hard skill techniques.
-Therefore, this post serves as a supplemental guide to enhance communication skills by employing simplistic narrative structure.
+> Communicating is an important skill for the modern scientist, **as** analysis and research is only as good as the quality of the presentation. **But** as scientists learn new skills, I posit communication plays second fiddle to learning hard skill techniques. **Therefore**, this post serves as a supplemental guide to enhance communication skills by employing simplistic narrative structure.

 ## McKee's Triangle